tiagostutz/http-lambda-bridge/README.md

 - LOG_LEVEL: trace | debug | info | warning | error | panic
 - PROXY_PASS: local endpoint of the HTTP Rest service bridging to
+- PROXY_METHOD: method to use in the request to proxy.
+GET | POST
 - HTTP_SERVICE_INIT_TIMEOUT: maximum timeout to wait for the HTTP Rest service to be up and running